Credibility in Second-Price Auctions: An Experimental Test: Experimental Results

 We now explore the degree to which sellers break the rules of the auction when making pricing decisions.
 To do so, we define the "overcharging ratio" $s_{it}$ for seller $i$ in round $t$ of the experiment as

 where $price_{it}$ is seller $i$'s chosen price in round $t$, $b^{max}_{it}$ is the highest bid in seller $i$'s group in round $t$, and $b^{min}_{it}$ is the lowest bid in seller $i$'s group in round $t$.\footnote{The overcharging ratio is undefined when $b^{max}_{it} = b^{min}_{it}$.
-This only occurs in 4 out of the 240 auction markets in the NCSP treatment.} The ratio $s_{it}$ captures the share of surplus that is extracted by seller $i$ in round $t$.
+This only occurs in 10 out of the 480 auction markets in the NCSP treatment.
+These 10 observations are omitted from the regressions shown in Table~\ref{table:seller_ratio}.} The ratio $s_{it}$ captures the share of surplus that is extracted by seller $i$ in round $t$.
 If $s_{it} = 0$, then the seller chooses a price equal to the lowest bid (i.e., she extracts no additional surplus beyond the amount prescribed by the rules of the auction).
 If $s_{it} = 1$, then the seller chooses a price equal to the highest bid (i.e., she extracts the maximum possible surplus).\footnote{In our experiment, it is not possible for $s_{it} > 1$.
 However, it is possible for $s_{it} < 0$ if the seller breaks the rules of the auction by undercharging.
-This happens in a single instance, where a seller facing two bids of 31 and 35 chooses a price of 30.}
+This only happens in 2\% (9/470) of cases.}

 We first investigate whether sellers' overcharging behavior changes with experience, and whether overcharging is correlated with a traditional measure of lying aversion taken from the literature.\footnote{To measure lying aversion, we use a task from \citet{gneezy}.
 In particular, subjects observe a randomly generated integer from 1 to 10 (inclusive).
 On a subsequent screen, they are asked to report the number that they saw on the previous screen and they are told that they will be paid exactly half the number that they report (in pounds).
-Although the profit-maximizing choice is to report the maximum number of 10, we find that 21 of the 24 subjects in seller roles in the NCSP treatment truthfully report their numbers.
-We classify these 21 subjects as lie-averse.} These results are shown in Table~\ref{table:seller_ratio}.
-We find that sellers overcharge 7 percentage points more in the second half of the experiment than in the first half, and that lie-averse sellers overcharge 11 percentage points less than sellers who are not lie-averse.
-Although these results are consistent with our intuition, neither of these two effects are statistically significant at conventional levels.
+Although the profit-maximizing choice is to report the maximum number of 10, we find that 90\% (43/48) of sellers in the NCSP treatment truthfully report their numbers.
+We classify these 43 sellers as lie-averse.} The results are shown in Regressions 1 - 2 of Table~\ref{table:seller_ratio}.
+We find that sellers overcharge 29 percentage points more in the second half of the experiment than in the first half, and that lie-averse sellers overcharge 33 percentage points less than sellers who are not lie-averse.
+Although both of these results are consistent with our intuition, only the latter effect is statistically significant at conventional levels.